Chapter 14: The Father’s Vision

 Whether we live or die spiritually revolves around God’s revelation.
 God’s truth is revealed.
 If we are stubborn, self-willed or rebellious, God will cut us off from His revelation.
 We will never understand the meaning behind David’s throne unless we are in a humble, childlike frame of mind.

-Thayer’s Lexicon defines the word revealed in Matthew 11:25 as “God revealing to men things unknown.
-To uncover … what has been veiled or covered up.
-Disclose what before was unknown.
+Thayer’s Lexicon defines the word revealed in Matthew 11:25 as “God revealing to men things unknown.”
+It also says, “To uncover … what has been veiled or covered up … disclose what before was unknown ….
 Of Christ teaching men.”
 The key of David vision represents some of the most incredible revelation from the mind of God!
-Yet to whom is God giving that revelation?
+To whom is God revealing it?
 To babes.
-When will men learn this vital lesson?
-We must be childlike to have God speak to us through new revelation (Matthew 18:1‑3).
-When we remain childlike, Christ will continue to reveal to us.
-When we become stubborn, self-willed or rebellious spiritually, the revelation stops.

-Never, never, never will we be able to understand the deep vision of David’s throne unless we are childlike in attitude!
 Remember, the key of David vision is the Father’s vision.
 As God’s begotten sons, let’s do all we can to grasp this royal vision of splendor.
-When we do, we will ensure our place in new Jerusalem and will be a part of God’s completed Family.
+When we do, we will ensure our place in new Jerusalem and will be part of God’s completed Family.

+I also watched the last six hours of the labor and agony of my daughter giving birth to my first grandson.
 When her baby was born, she was very tired and drained from the labor.
 Then they showed her the baby.
 The glow on her face lit up the whole room!
 “Oh, I have a baby boy!” she joyfully exclaimed.
-Her pain and agony quickly faded when she saw her beautiful son—made in the likeness of God.
+Her pain and agony quickly faded when she saw her beautiful son, made in the likeness of God.

 Imagine how the faces of the Father and Christ will glow when we are born into God’s Family!
 Our faces will also glow.

-There is a giant lesson in the physical birth.
+There is a gigantic lesson in physical birth.
 We experience trials and tests—or labor pains—as God prepares us to be born into His Family.
 We struggle and shed tears as a mother does to give birth—especially with the firstborn child.
 The firstfruits have a harder struggle to be born than the other children.
 But we are also given a much greater reward!
-So it’s worth it.
+So it is worth it.
 We must keep our minds on what it means to be truly born again.
 Suddenly, we will become vibrant spirit beings whose faces will shine like the sun in its full strength!
 All we need to do is envision our birth to know the struggle is worthwhile.

 The Royal Gospel